 BELIZE – What a wonderful place to vacation!
 The beauty of Belize’s natural resources and the friendliness of the people will make your visit unforgettable.
 Though just a couple of hours away by plane, Belize can sometimes seem to be in a different world!
 It’s important to keep in mind that things will be different – after all, that’s why you’re going on vacation – and that you shouldn’t expect things to run exactly as they do “back home” (things in the islands rarely run with the precision of a Swiss watch!)
 Be assured that Belize welcomes visitors, and that you will be treated with warmth and friendly hospitality during your stay.
 English is the main language spoken and the official language, though Spanish and Belizean Creole are widely spoken.
 The country is in the Central time zone and does not observe daylight savings time as in the US.

 Proof of citizenship is essential!
 All visitors to Belize must have a passport (must be valid for at least 6 months beyond the duration of your stay).
 Expired passports are not acceptable.
 U.S. citizens do not need a visa to enter Belize, but citizens of other countries may need one – please see the bottom of this page for a list.
 PLEASE be sure that you are carrying correct documentation – you will not be able to board your airplane without it.
-No vaccinations are required.
+Minors under age 21 who are not traveling with both parents need a signed & notarized letter of consent from the parent who is not traveling.

 Airlines sometimes make last minute changes to flight itineraries.
 For this reason & for your own peace of mind, we recommend that you verify your flight times 72 hours and again at 24 hours before departure (check the times online, or call us or the airline).
 International flights require check-in at least 2 hours prior to departure.
 Your international flight will arrive in Belize City (BZE).
 If you are traveling to Ambergris Caye, or the mainland resorts south of Belize City you will be transported by a shuttle plane that takes 15-40 minutes.
 Travelers staying on Turneffe or Glovers Atoll will be met at the airport by a representative and taken to the dock area where you will board a boat to your island.